Coding Conventions

 Variable names

-is reserved for errors received via a callback.
-Useerror
+erris reserved for errors received via a callback.
+Useerrorfor local function variables

 Callback